A Look at the Steyr M95 Mannlicher

 All in all this rifle comes off to me as more of a collectors item or something to shoot every now and then if you do reloading (depending on your budget).

-Be sure to keep an eye out for my review on a “poo in loo” (Indian) Lee Enfield, IWI Tavor with trigger upgrades, And a torture test on a Hi-Point that only a /k/ommando could dish out!
+Be sure to keep an eye out for my review on an Indian Lee Enfield, IWI Tavor with trigger upgrades, And a torture test on a Hi-Point that only a /k/ommando could dish out!

 Any questions regarding the rifle please leave a comment below and I will get back to them as soon as I can.
 Thanks for reading.